dbalsom/marty_tools/bus_sniffer/captures/area5150/README.md

  - Red dots are INTR leading edges.
  - Bright green dots are Timer 0 updates.
  - Yellow lines are hardware interrupts; they extend from INTA bus cycle to first code fetch of ISR.
- - Magenta dots are CRTC register writess
+ - Magenta dots are CRTC register writes.